open-contracting/kingfisher-collect/docs/contributing/index.rst

 .. note::

-   Please inform the helpdesk analyst of the following, so that it can be reported as feedback to the publisher:
+   Please inform the data support manager of the following, so that it can be reported as feedback to the publisher:

    -  If there is no documentation about access methods
    -  If the release package or record package is *not* at the top-level of the JSON data